perezcarreno/cloudinary-buddypress/README.md

 # Cloudinary BuddyPress + Youzer Integration

-> Snippets of code that can be added to your bp-custom-php file to enable Cloudinary integration with BuddyPress.
+> Snippets of code that can be added to your bp-custom-php file to enable Cloudinary integration with BuddyPress and Youzer.

 ## How does this work?